cysouw/diathesis/text/c04_summaryEpi.md

 ### *Kontinuativ* (*weiter-*)

 The ~~Kontinuativ~~ (full discussion in [@sec:adverbial-continuative-weiter]) consists of the preverbial adjective *weiter-*, added as a separable verb particle with intransitive and transitive verbs, like *weiterentwickeln* 'to develop further' [@next].
 This construction indicates that an activity is continued.
 The stem *weiter* is originally the comparative form of the adjective *weit* 'far' and it has various adverbial uses in contemporary German, meaning for example 'spatially further' or 'still'.
-However, these adverbial uses can syntactically be separated from the preverbial continuative aspect marker presented here.
+However, these adverbial uses can syntactically be clearly separated from the preverbial continuative aspect marker presented here.

 ::: ex
 - Der Forscher entwickelt eine neue Technik.